kengen1/RSP-Obsidian-Vault/dsa_notes/amortized_time_vector.md

 - When a `vector` reaches its capacity limit:
     1. A new, larger array (usually double the previous capacity) is allocated
     2. The existing elements are copied to the new array
-    3. The old array is deallocated, and new elements can be added without resizing until the capcity is reached again
+    3. The old array is deallocated, and new elements can be added without resizing until the capacity is reached again

 **Example**
 If a vector has a capacity of `4` and is full, inserting one more element will: